Last updated 24/11/17 by Amanda Greenslade

-When you are testing and quality controlling an ebook you designed, you already have the fonts installed on your desktop computer (whether PC or Mac) but when it goes to someone else's computer or device, their devices may not have the fonts, and may not allow the installation of fonts by the software they are using to test the ebook.
+When you are testing and quality controlling an ebook you’ve designed, you already have the fonts installed on your desktop computer (whether PC or Mac) but when it goes to someone else's computer or device, their devices may not have the fonts and may not allow the installation of fonts by the software they are using to test the ebook.

-So for instance if a Mac has loads of fonts, and someone also has the Kindle App, all fonts may be showing on the app so the display of the mobi file on that Mac may appear fine, when in fact it will not be fine for almost all users after purchase.
+For instance, if a Mac has loads of fonts and someone also has the Kindle App, all fonts may be showing on the app so the display of the file on that Mac may appear fine, when in fact it will not be fine for almost all users after purchase.
 The same book on an iPad (with limited fonts) will not display the text in the correct font.

 Apply Apple fonts to your ebooks whenever possible to avoid any potential problems with embedded fonts.

-Over the years PublishMyBook.Online has trained all of its ebook technicians to resolve most issues to do with the Kindle App for iOS, but other people may still be having all kinds of problems with the display of mobi ebooks in Apple devices (Kindle app for iOS).
+Over the years PublishMyBook.Online has trained its ebook technicians to resolve most issues to do with the Kindle App for iOS, but other people may still be having all kinds of problems with the display of ebooks in Apple devices (Kindle app for iOS).

-—Italics not working in mobi when checked on a Apple device
+—Italics not working when checked on an Apple device

 —Stylised bullets using images don’t function